-The Accessibility Internet Rally (AIR) is a global web accessibility awareness program.
-Started by Knowbility in 1998 as a local hackathon in Austin, Texas, the program has evolved into a pioneering teaching and learning competition that puts accessibility and digital inclusion front and center — where it belongs.
+The Accessibility Internet Rally (AIR) is a competition to raise awareness for global web accessibility.
+Started by Knowbility in 1998 as a local hackathon in Austin, Texas, the program has evolved into a pioneering teaching and learning event that puts accessibility and digital inclusion front and center — where it belongs.

 How did AIR begin?

-The Accessibility Internet Rally (AIR), and Knowbility as an organization, got it's start in 1998, when several nonprofits and community groups in Austin began getting together for an annual "web-raising" competition with the goal of building accessible websites for people with disabilities.
+The Accessibility Internet Rally (AIR), and Knowbility as an organization, got their start in 1998 when several nonprofits and community groups in Austin began getting together for an annual "web-raising" competition with the goal of building accessible websites for people with disabilities.

 The Internet had already proven to be a "great equalizer" in terms of providing knowledge, economic power, and job possibilities to people with disabilities.
 However, many websites weren't (and still aren't) built with these millions of users in mind.
 People with disabilities use special tools, called assistive technologies, to browse the Web, which can be confused by some website designs and functions.